Online, Instructor Led Training

 Erica Hupka is an accomplished strategic planner, resiliency manager, and public speaker.
 She holds a master’s degree in security studies from the Naval Postgraduate School and is a Master Exercise Practitioner with FEMA.
 Erica’s responsibilities include strategic planning, writing policies, and preparedness plans, and developing and executing training on a variety of topics, as well as conducting multi-jurisdictional preparedness exercises for the University of Kansas Medical Center.

-Kelly Dunn, Associate Director of Resiliency & Emergency Management, University of Kansas Medical Center
+Jessica Smith, Director of Enterprise Project Management, University of Kansas Medical Center